qoolife/developer.qoolife.com/content/api/v1/conversations/attachments.md

 ---
-title: Qoolife API V1 Post Attachments
+title: Qoolife API V1 Attachments
 ---

 # Uploading a file as an attachment